kcunning/flask-class/README.md

 flask-class
 ===========

-This is the repo for an upcoming Flask class, to be taught for DC PyLadies.
+This is the repo for a Flask class I teach fairly often for DC PyLadies.

 Topics covered in this class: